Cassiep1986/Professional-README-Generator/README.md

 ## Installation
 To use this application, download index.js and generateMarkdown.js files from this repository.

-Install dependencies inquirer with the following command
+Install the following dependencies (command prompts in code snippet):

+inquirer:
 ```
 npm i inquirer
 ```

-and package.json
+package.json:
 ```
-command npm init
+npm init
 ```

-Initialize the application by entering the following prompt:
+Initialize the application by entering the following prompt in the terminal:
 ```
 node index.js
 ```